 Engagement Driver #7: Opinions seem to count

-In all settings of life, people need to feel like their opinions matter, and it is particularly true in the workplace.
+In all settings of life, people need to feel like their opinions matter, and this is particularly true in the workplace.
 Employees need to be involved in key decisions that impact their role.
 Managers that either don’t acknowledge employee’s ideas or make decisions without every circling back to the employee to explain why, are demotivating their workforce.

 - Issues Solving Track™: Every employee should be in a weekly Level 10 Meeting™ where they have the opportunity to bring issues, as well identify the root cause of those issues, and in the discussion of how to solve issues.
 Problem and solution identification should be allowed to come from anyone in the organization, regardless of title or level.